You will be treated as a non-resident individual providing that:

 Non-resident individuals will also be required to complete a non-resident return when leaving the Island.

-No, you don't but your employer does.
 Your employer should keep a record of all wages paid and all benefits received during your time in employment.
 These details will then be declared when they submit their employer's return at the end of the tax year.